Conversations

 When an agent is invoked, Propeller sends a requestMetadata.payload object to the webhook containing the full context of the current view.
 In the built-in Sales Hub and Backoffice this payload is assembled automatically.
 When embedding agents in a custom frontend you build the payload yourself (see Embedding agents in your frontend).

 The agent's webhook receives all of this so the external workflow can make informed decisions without needing to call back into the Propeller API.
+For the complete field reference per agent type, see Agent payloads.

 For chat agents the user's message is included as requestMessage.
 For button agents no user message is needed since the action is implicit.